An experimental evaluation of Deep Reinforcement Learning algorithms for HVAC control: Theoretical background

 \subsection{HVAC control problem formulation}

 The feasibility of HVAC control through DRL was firstly demonstrated by using reduced action spaces and simplified building models \cite{zhang2019a,moriyama2018}.
-The goal is to find an optimal control policy that maximizes occupants' comfort and minimizes energy consumption at the same time.
-Specifically, we look for a policy that involves as many desirable states and as few energetically-costly actions as possible.
-Other parameters can be also considered in the process ---energy price, use of certain energy sources (e.g., renewable), and so forth---, but for the sake of simplicity we will assume that comfort and consumption are the principal optimization targets.
+The objective of this problem is to find an optimal control policy that maximises the comfort of occupants while minimising energy consumption.
+The problem is formulated as a Partially Observable MDP (POMDP), and the goal is to find a policy that includes as many desirable states as possible while avoiding energetically-costly actions.
+Additional parameters, such as energy price and the use of renewable energy sources, can also be considered in the optimization process.
+However, for the sake of simplicity, we will focus on comfort and consumption as the primary targets.

-Formally, starting from a set of states or observations defined by the ambient conditions of the environment (outdoor/indoor temperature, CO$_2$ concentration, humidity, occupancy, etc.), the following objectives are considered:
+Based on a set of observed variables that define the ambient conditions of the environment ---i.e., outdoor/indoor temperature, CO$_2$ concentration, humidity, occupancy---, the following objectives are considered: